-After I mentioned Alan Greene’s TED talk on delayed cord clamping in a recent post, I ended up playing it for a friend on my laptop, and hearing it again reminded me of something that I’ve intended to write about for a while.
+After I mentioned Alan Greene’s TED talk on delayed cord clamping in a blog post, I ended up playing it for a friend on my laptop, and hearing it again reminded me of something that I had intended to write about for a while.
 I have recently come to think about these issues again (in part because I have updated the book that I mention in this post) and so I am updating the post with my current thoughts.

 Greene spends most of the first half of his talk building a fantastic foundation for the revelation that the lack of oxygen and iron that some babies experience can be prevented by the simple act of not cutting the cord immediately after birth.
 He focuses a lot on the importance of oxygen and iron for babies.